Camp Woodend: Frequently Asked Questions

 How do pick up sheets work?

 Each child is issued one set of three (3) pick up sheets each summer, regardless of how many camps your child is registered for.
 Hold onto them!
-When you pick up your child, put a pick up sheet on your dashboard so staff can see your child’s name and bring your child to your car.
+When you drop off or pick up your child, put a pick up sheet on your dashboard so staff can see your child’s name and bring your child to your car.

 What if I don’t have a pick up sheet?